Low-temperature behaviour of social and economic networks: Temperature-dependent ensembles of graphs

 irrespective of the values of $\epsilon_{ij}$ and hence of the differences in the cost of links.
 As a consequence, the network is a random graph with $p=1/2$ and is therefore trivial.
 Note that in this case any two configurations $A$ and $B$ become equiprobable ($P_A=P_B$).
-When $T=0$ we have